markliyx/cryptomarket_intelligence_engine/README.md

 to perform more personalized data visualization/ primary market research, the ability to access raw/ unfiltered data is crucial.
 Let's take "coinmarketcap.com" for example.
 The websites profits from selling their API based on a freemium model; while their free version is accessible, their paid version has far more features that, in comparision, makes the free version far away from being fruitful.
-Such problem/ barrier to access updated, raw data isn't novel to finance, and data service providers are alert about keeping such barrier; thus, being a "no namer" in the world of crypto-finance, I've decided to build, perhaps, a rather unsustainable solution, mainly to satisfy my personal intellectual curiosity, using a special data science visualization library - streamlit.
+Such problem/ barrier to access updated, raw data isn't novel to finance, and data service providers are alert about keeping such barrier; thus, being a "no namer" in the world of DeFi, I've decided to build, perhaps, a rather unsustainable solution, mainly to satisfy my personal intellectual curiosity, using a special data science visualization library - streamlit.

 ## Deomonstration: